 A clean terrycloth towel or a soft-bristled toothbrush would suffice.
 An emery board will work just as well on the dirt or scuff marks, but be careful not to scrape the shoe into oblivion.

-This is where the heavy guns come in to remove the persistent, OMG-I’m-going-to-rip-my-hair-out-because-this-stain-won’t-come-off markings.
+This is where the heavy guns come in to remove the persistent, OMG-I’m-going-to-rip-your-hair-out-because-this-stain-won’t-come-off markings.
 Back and forth movements with a suede eraser or any conventional eraser can be used on the afflicted region.

 If the eraser technique does not work, sandpaper or a Mr. Clean Magic eraser might be used in such extreme instances.
 Before rubbing these items on your shoes, fill them with newspapers.